 Roles and Responsibility

-The Environmental Health and Safety Office (EHS) is responsible developing policies for ensuring that guards on facility equipment and machines operated by Facilities Management.
-Personnel are required to know, understand and apply these policies to ensure that safeguards are kept in place and used as originally designed by the manufacturer.
+The Environmental Health and Safety Office (EHS) is responsible for developing policies for ensuring that guards on facility equipment and machines operated by Facilities Management.
+Personnel are required to know, understand, and apply these policies to ensure that safeguards are kept in place and used as originally designed by the manufacturer.
 Shop supervisors are required to oversee daily activity and ensure that all equipment meets operational safety standards.
-Operators of machines and equipment are required to inspect safety guards and the general safe operating condition of all machines, tools and equipment prior to each use.
+Operators of machines and equipment are required to inspect safety guards and the general safe operating condition of all machines, tools, and equipment prior to each use.
 In academic areas, the lab/shop supervisors are responsible for ensuring guards on machines operated by personnel or students under their supervision are kept in place and used as originally designed.
-EHS prepares and updates the written Machine Guarding Policy and responds to any employee or student machine guarding concern or question.
+EHS prepares and updates the written Machine Guarding policy and responds to any employee or student machine guarding concern or question.
 All affected employees and students should report any unguarded machine hazard to their supervisor immediately.
 All employees should forward any student concerns or observations regarding the lack of machine guarding to their supervisor.

 Hierarchy of Guarding